mimblewimble/grin/doc/dandelion/dandelion.md

 Grin implements a simplified version of the Dandelion++ protocol.
 It's been improved several times, most recently in version 1.1.0 [5].

-1. `DandelionEpoch` tracks an node's current epoch.
+1. `DandelionEpoch` tracks a node's current epoch.
 This is configurable via `epoch_secs` with default epoch set to last for 10 minutes.
 Epochs are set and tracked by nodes individually.
-1. At the beginning of an epoch, the node chooses a single connected peer at random to use as their outbound relay. **[IS THIS CORRECT?]**
+2. At the beginning of an epoch, the node chooses a single connected peer at random to use as their outbound relay.
-1. At the beginning of an epoch, the node makes a decision whether to be in stem mode or in fluff mode.
+3. At the beginning of an epoch, the node makes a decision whether to be in stem mode or in fluff mode.
 This decision lasts for the duration of the epoch.
 By default, this is a random choice, with the probability to be in stem mode set to 90%, which implies a fluff mode probability, `q` of 10%.
 The probability is configurable via `DANDELION_STEM_PROBABILITY`.
 The number of expected stem hops a transaction does before arriving to a fluff node is `1/q = 1/0.1 = 10`.
-1. Any transactions received from inbound connected nodes or transactions originated from the node itself (**CORRECT?**) are first added to the node's `stempool`, which is a list of stem transactions, that each node keeps track of individually.
+4. Any transactions received from inbound connected nodes or transactions originated from the node itself are first added to the node's `stempool`, which is a list of stem transactions, that each node keeps track of individually.
 Transactions are  removed from the stempool if:
    * The node fluffs the transaction itself.
    * The node sees the transaction in question propagated through regular diffusion, i.e. from a different peer having "fluffed" it.
    * The node receives a block containing this transaction, meaning that the transaction was propagated and included in a block.
-1. For each transaction added to the stempool, the node sets an *embargo timer*.
+5. For each transaction added to the stempool, the node sets an *embargo timer*.
 This is set by default to 180 seconds, and is configurable via `DANDELION_EMBARGO_SECS`.
-1. Regardless of whether the node is in fluff or stem mode, any transactions generated from the node itself are forwarded onwards to their relay node as a stem transaction. **[IS THIS CORRECT?]**
+6. Regardless of whether the node is in fluff or stem mode, any transactions generated from the node itself are forwarded onwards to their relay node as a stem transaction.[6]
-1. A `dandelion_monitor` runs every 10 seconds and handles tasks. **CONFIGURABLE?**
+7. A `dandelion_monitor` runs every 10 seconds and handles tasks.
-1. If the node is in **stem mode**, then:
+8. If the node is in **stem mode**, then:
    1. After being added to the stempool, received stem transactions are forwarded onto the their relay node as a stem transaction.
    2. As peers connect at random, it is possible they create a circular loop of connected stem mode nodes (i.e. `A -> B -> C -> A`).
-Therefore, if a node receives a stem transaction from an inbound node that already exists in its own stempool, it will fluff it, broadcasting it using regular diffusion. **CORRECT?**
+Therefore, if a node receives a stem transaction from an inbound node that already exists in its own stempool, it will fluff it, broadcasting it using regular diffusion.
    3. `dandelion_monitor` checks for transactions in the node's stempool with an expired embargo timer, and broadcast those individually.
-1. If the node is in **fluff mode**, then:
+9. If the node is in **fluff mode**, then:
    1. Transactions received from inbound nodes are kept in the stempool.
    2. `dandelion_monitor` checks in the stempool whether any  transactions are older than 30 seconds (configurable as `DANDELION_AGGREGATION_SECS`).
 If so, these are aggregated and then fluffed.
 Otherwise no action is taken, allowing for more stem transactions to aggregate in the stempool in time for the next triggering of `dandelion_monitor`.
    3. At the expiry of an epoch, all stem transactions remaining in the stem pool are aggregated and fluffed.